 Yes, traditional timber windows and doors can almost always be repaired and restored.

 To repair sash window frames is usually less expensive than replacing windows.
-Repairing a wooden window is also the best way to preserve the character and architectural significance of a period home.
+Repairing a rotten wooden window is also the best way to preserve the character and architectural significance of a period home.

 The timber used in the past was of a high quality and very durable wood that should be preserved whenever possible.
 Many heritage windows and doors are still in use today whereas modern modern replacement windows may need replacement after only twenty years.

 The most common area of rot development is the window sill, fortunately we are expert at replacing rotten sills.
 We utilise a range of products during our repair projects, from the traditional methods of splicing in new hardwood timber sections to the modern advanced solutions of epoxy resins & glues.
 All of our materials are selected to ensure a durable, permanent repair for many years to come.